rabbewalter/4K/README.md

 ## Usage

-Include ´fourKay.js´ on your site/app/local development environment and call the function using the code:
+Include `fourKay.js` on your site/app/local development environment and call the function using the code:
-´fourKay();´
+`fourKay();`

+The script supports the following parameters:
+`fourKay({
+  minWidth: 1234,
+  maxWidth: 4567,
+  presision: 2,
+  codeOut: yourChoise
+});`